KyleChenZ/navigation/README.md

     ssh ubuntu@192.168.7.210

+### TX2
+- Lidar should be rotating after boot.
+If not, make sure power cable is connected and powered.
+- Then, check if Lidar is connect to USB0 by typing the following command in a TX2 terminal:

+    ls /dev/ttyUSB*

+If result is /dev/ttyUSB0, then type the following command in a TX2 terminal to start Lidar motor:

+    systemctl restart rplidar.service

+Else if result if /dev/ttyUSB1, unplug Lidar data cable and plug again.
+Now it should be /dev/ttyUSB0.
+Then run above the  command.

 #### Note
 - Press shift+ctrl+t in a terminal to open a new tab. which is more organized and cleaner compared to openning a new window.